SpasiboKojima/medium-zoom-next/README.md

 ## Contributing

-- Run `yarn` to install Node dev dependencies
+- Run `bun` to install Node dev dependencies
-- Run `yarn start` to build the library in watch mode
+- Run `bun start` to build the library in watch mode
-- Run `yarn run storybook` to see your changes at http://localhost:9001
+- Run `bun run storybook` to see your changes at http://localhost:9001

 Please read the [contributing guidelines](CONTRIBUTING.md) for more detailed explanations.